 Campus and enrollment

-Austin Peay State University consists of more than 75 buildings on four sites occupying more than 650 acres.
-These sites include the Clarksville campus downtown, the Fort Campbell campus, Highland Crest in Springfield and the Environmental Education Center.
+Austin Peay State University consists of more than 75 buildings on three sites occupying 637 acres.
+These sites include the Clarksville campus downtown, the Fort Campbell campus and the Environmental Education Center.

 With an enrollment of approximately 10,400 students, Austin Peay continues to be a leader in growth among public universities in Tennessee.
 We serve students from every region of Tennessee, many of the 50 states and several foreign countries.

 In the infant years of intercollegiate competition, Austin Peay’s athletic representatives were often called “Normalites” or “Warriors.”
 The present “Governors” tag surfaced around 1937, probably as a tribute to Gov. Austin Peay.